Textualize/textual/docs/blog/posts/looking-for-help.md

 #### Doubt your ability or skill level

-I suppose this should really be a do rather than a don't, as here I want to encourage something positive.
+I suppose this should really be phrased as a do rather than a don't, as here I want to encourage something positive.
 A few times I've helped people out who have been very apologetic about their questions being "noob" questions, or about how they're fairly new to Python, or programming in general.
 Really, please, don't feel the need to apologise and don't be ashamed of where you're at.

 If you've asked something that's obviously answered in the documentation, that's not a problem; you'll likely get pointed at the docs and it's what